mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: And then [when you] write down the ideas ... then you already attach to this; “I got it.”
 This is another [delusion](glossary#delusion).
 We do this, always.

-**Same person**: So when the thought comes up, and I become aware... *[unintelligible]*
+**Same person**: So when the thought comes up, and I become aware, just be with it?

-**Katagiri**: Well, there is no chance to be aware... because, I told you, any thought, any idea, is just a thought – it blooms and disappears in zazen.
+**Katagiri**: Well, there is no chance to be there, or wherever – because, I told you, any thought, any idea, is just a thought – it blooms and disappears in zazen.
 Poof!

 ##### 45:10

 **Question**: [Roshi](glossary#roshi)?
 What if you’re working with [zazen](glossary#zazen) – sometimes the thoughts come up, and then, sometimes there's a judgement... *[unintelligible]*.
 Then there is effort to throw that away.
 Does that happen right in the middle of your zazen too?

-**Katagiri**: You can see...
-You mean attachment?
+**Katagiri**: You mean attachment?

-**Same person**: Well, you talk about *[unintelligible]* the process of regulating the body and the mind and the breath.
+**Same person**: Well, you talked the other day about the process of regulating the body and the mind and the breath.
 So, when going along with zazen, perhaps ... something notices that there's no awareness of breath, or that there's some fantasy about what happened yesterday.
 So then something makes an effort to throw that fantasy away.
 Does that happen right in the middle of your zazen?

-**Katagiri**: “No fantasy” or “no effort” doesn’t mean no effort, okay?
+**Katagiri**: Uh...
+“No fantasy” or “no effort” doesn’t mean no effort, okay?

-**Same person**: The judgement and letting go is effort.
+**Same person**: The judgement and the letting go is effort.

-***Katagiri***: Effort.
-In a sense, effort.
-But the judgement and sort of attachment; always attachment comes up, judgment.
+***Katagiri***: In a sense, effort.
+But the judgement and sort of attachment ... always comes up.

 **Same person**: Is the judgement the attachment?